Palomar (comics)

 Palomar (subtitled The Heartbreak Soup Stories) is the title of a graphic novel written and drawn by Gilbert Hernandez and published in 2003 by Fantagraphics Books (ISBN 1-56097-539-3).
 It collects work previously published within the pages of Love and Rockets (volume one).
 Palomar is the fictional town in Latin America where all the stories presented are set.
-Palomar is included in Time magazine's Best Comics of 2003 list, and in 2005 was one of Time's 100 best graphic novels of all time.
+Palomar was included in Time magazine's Best Comics of 2003 list.

+Plot

+Set in the titular fictional town in an unnamed Central American nation, Palomar follows Luba, a businesswoman who works at the town's movie theater in order to care for her seven illegitimate children.
+The comic has drawn praise for its portrayal of female characters and Latin American culture within the often-misogynistic comics industry.
+The comic notably defies stereotypes about Latin Americans, with the titular town and its residents rarely conforming to stereotypical perceptions and not being treated as "foreign."